rust-lang/book/nostarch/chapter12.md

 make our own version of the classic command line search tool `grep` (**g**lobally search a **r**egular **e**xpression and **p**rint).
 In the simplest use case, `grep` searches a specified file for a specified string.
 To do so, `grep` takes as its arguments a file path and a string.
-Then it reads the file, finds lines in that file that contain the string argument, and prints those lines.
+Then, it reads the file, finds lines in that file that contain the string argument, and prints those lines.